Hazard and Flood Insurance Sample Clauses

 Hazard and Flood Insurance.
 The improvements upon the Mortgaged Property are insured against loss by fire and other hazards as required by the Takeout Investor, including flood insurance if required under the National Flood Insurance Act of 1968, as amended.
 The Mortgage requires Mortgagor to maintain such casualty insurance at the Mortgagor’s expense, and upon the Mortgagor’s failure to do so, authorizes the holder of the Mortgage to obtain and maintain such insurance at the Mortgagor’s expense and to seek reimbursement therefore from the Mortgagor.
 The hazard insurance policy is the valid and binding obligation of the insurer, and is in full force and effect and will inure to the benefit of MBF upon its purchase of the Mortgage Loan.
 All flood insurance and hazard insurance premiums have been paid when due.
 Where required by state law or regulation, the Mortgagor has been given the opportunity to choose the carrier of the hazard insurance unless either a “master” or “blanket” hazard insurance policy covering the condominium project or planned unit development in which the Mortgaged Property is located was obtained.
 Additionally, if the Mortgaged Property is an individual unit in a condominium project or an individual unit in a planned unit development, then general liability, fidelity and all other insurance required by the Takeout Investor is maintained in connection with the condominium project or planned unit development, and each required insurance policy is in a form and amount, and is issued by an insurer, that is acceptable to the Takeout Investor .
 Seller has not engaged in, and has no knowledge of the Mortgagor’s or of any prior servicer of the Mortgage Loan having engaged in, any act or omission which would impair the coverage of any such policy, the benefits of the endorsement provided for therein or the validity and binding effect of either.

 Hazard and Flood Insurance.
-With respect to each D-1 Loan that (i) was originated and closed as a closed-end (as opposed to an open-end/line of credit) loan, (ii) is identified on the Data Tape as being secured by a first priority lien, and (iii) is not identified on the Asset Schedule as “51-Consumer,” all buildings or other improvements upon the subject Mortgaged Property are insured by a generally acceptable insurer against loss by fire, hazards of extended coverage and such other hazards as are customary in the area where the Mortgaged Property is located in an amount that is at least equal to the lesser of (i) the replacement value of the improvements or (ii) the outstanding principal balance of the Loan.
-With respect to each such Mortgaged Property that secures a closed-end (as opposed to an open-end/line of credit) loan that (i) is identified on the Data Tape as being encumbered by a first priority lien, and (ii) is located in an area identified in the Federal Register by the Federal Emergency Management Agency as having special flood hazards, a flood insurance policy meeting the requirements of the current guidelines of the Federal Flood Insurance Administration is in effect with a generally acceptable insurer in an amount representing coverage not less than the lesser of (A) the minimum amount required, under the terms of coverage, to compensate for any damage or loss on a replacement cost basis (or the unpaid balance of the D-1 Loan if replacement cost coverage was not available for the type of building insured) or (B) the maximum amount of insurance which is available under the National Flood Insurance Act of 1968 or the Flood Disaster Protection Act of 1973, as amended.
-With respect to the foregoing coverages, all individual (as opposed to group) insurance policies, other than those individual policies that were force-placed by Seller, contain a standard mortgagee clause naming the Seller and its successors and assigns as mortgagee, and all premiums thereon have been paid.
+All buildings or other improvements upon the Mortgaged Property or REO Property are insured by an insurer generally acceptable to Fxxxxx Mxx and Fxxxxxx Mac against loss by fire, hazards of extended coverage and such other hazards as are customary in the area where the Mortgaged Property or REO Property is located in an amount which is at least equal to the lesser of (i) the replacement value of the improvements and (ii) the greater of (A) the outstanding principal balance of the Loan and (B) an amount such that the proceeds thereof shall be sufficient to prevent the Obligor or the loss payee from becoming a co-insurer.
+If the Mortgaged Property or REO Property is in an area identified in the Federal Register by the Federal Emergency Management Agency as having special flood hazards (and such flood insurance has been made available) a flood insurance policy meeting the requirements of the current guidelines of the Federal Flood Insurance Administration is in effect with a generally acceptable insurance carrier in an amount representing coverage not less than the lesser of (i) the minimum amount required, under the terms of coverage, to compensate for any damage or loss on a replacement cost basis (or the unpaid balance of the Loan if replacement cost coverage is not available for the type of building insured) and (ii) the maximum amount of insurance which is available under the National Flood Insurance Act of 1968 or the Flood Disaster Protection Act of 1973, as amended.
+All individual insurance policies contain a standard mortgagee clause naming the Seller and its successors and assigns as mortgagee, and all premiums thereon have been paid.

 Time is Money Join Law Insider Premium to draft better contracts faster.